 2) Read a book.
 “I am reading so many books already for school, Vetducator!”
 Yes, but you need to develop non-veterinary skills and knowledge, too.
 I prefer non-fiction books for this development, but fiction books can expand your vocabulary and provide other improvements.
 I have been on a recent kick reading books about teaching, so I get to expand my knowledge of teaching.

 3) Practice social skills.
 If you’re already an adroit, socially-competent person, you can skip this.
 For the other 99% of us, you can ALWAYS practice interacting better with other humans.
 And I don’t mean acting more extroverted, bouncy, and outgoing.
-Maybe your focus is you need to listen more, maybe you need to think about treating people with more respect, maybe you want to smile more.
+Maybe your focus is on listening more, maybe you need to think about treating people with more respect, maybe you want to smile more.
 I think everyone can improve on this.

 4) Diet and exercise.
 This is a common trope today, but it is nonetheless useful.
 Don’t know how to cook a vegetarian meal?
 Practice.
+(Also, it’s not hard- make your usual recipe, then just don’t add meat).
 Not good at making bread?
 Practice.
 Can only do one pull up?
 Practice.
 Keep getting better, even if it is incremental.

 If you want to get better, it’s not enough to just want it and hope it comes to you.
 You need to make efforts and you will achieve.
 Don’t stop.